What causes the gums of the back molar teeth to swell and painfull?

 The gums under the bridge are rising

-In this case, if the bridge is in good condition, cut under the bridge that cuts into the gums.
-Also, if the bridge is deteriorated or has cavities, redo the bridge.
+In this case, if the bridge is in good condition, a portion of the bridge that hurt the gum is removed.
+Also, if the bridge is deteriorated or has cavities, a redo of the bridge is the best option

 My teeth are broken